aneevinay/Road-accident-risk-prediction/README.md

 ### 📘 Overview

-This project predicts the likelihood of road accidents using various machine learning algorithms including Linear Regression, Decision Tree Regressor, Random Forest Regressor, and XGBoost.

-After evaluating multiple models, the final model was developed using XGBoost, with hyperparameter tuning performed through RandomizedSearchCV to optimize performance.
+This project predicts the likelihood of road accidents risk using machine learning algorithm XGBoost with hyperparameter tuning performed through optuna to optimize performance.